functionless/eventual-website/docs/learn/1-what-is-eventual.md

 ```

 :::info How it works
-Eventual analyzes your code to detect this route and automatically register it on the API Gateway.
+Eventual analyzes your code to detect this route and automatically attach it to the API Gateway.
 Eventual does similar work for all primitives.
 :::

 ### Event

-Events are records of something that has occurred within a Service that other components and services listen and react to.
+Events are records of something that has occurred (for example a change in the state of data within a Service) that other components and services listen to.

 They can be easily created with the [`event`](../reference/event.md) primitive: